Home » Korean Drama Food » Carrot Jajangmyeon (Korean Black Bean Sauce with Carrot Noodles)

 • 2 Tbsp chunjang (Korean black bean paste)

-• 1 tsp white or yellow miso paste
+• 1 tsp white miso paste (Shiro miso)

 • 1 Tbsp lard or neutral cooking oil